dettonville/dettonville.org/content/news/2018-07-15-mapstruct-1_3_0_Beta1-is-out-with-builder-support.md

 ---
-title: "Support for builders, mapper constructor injection and much more: MapStruct 1.3.0.Beta1 is out"
+title: "Support for builders, mapper constructor injection and much more: Dettonville 1.3.0.Beta1 is out"
 author: Filip Hrisafov
 date: "2018-07-15"
 tags: [release, news]
 ---

-It' my pleasure to announce the first Beta release of MapStruct 1.3.
+It' my pleasure to announce the first Beta release of Dettonville 1.3.

 The new release comes with a whole lot of new functionality, e.g.: